-I got a very exciting email in my inbox this morning from Healdsburg chef Jacob Harth, the man behind those Winnie’s pop-ups at the Maison Healdsburg wine bar.
-He writes: “I previously announced the opening of my restaurant Winnie’s a few months ago and we did several popup previews of the concept at Maison in Healdsburg.
+I recently got a very exciting email in my inbox from Healdsburg chef Jacob Harth, the man behind those Winnie’s pop-ups at the Maison Healdsburg wine bar.
+He wrote: “I previously announced the opening of my restaurant Winnie’s a few months ago and we did several popup previews of the concept at Maison in Healdsburg.
 Although we did find a location for Winnie’s, the buildout is going to take several years so I don’t have any updates on that front.
 However in the meantime I have been living, working, and raising my family here in Healdsburg and I recently received a unique opportunity to take over the Molti Amici space” at 330 Healdsburg Ave.

 Bistro Lagniappe is a wood-fired restaurant, which will showcase California countryside cooking inspired by the rural routiers and bistros of France, informed by the best ingredients from Sonoma County.

-Lagniappe (pronounced: /lanˈyap/) means “a small gift given” or “a little something extra” — it represents the level of cuisine and hospitality we aim to provide to our guests.
+Lagniappe (pronounced: /lan’yap/) means “a small gift given” or “a little something extra” — it represents the level of cuisine and hospitality we aim to provide to our guests.

 The goal is to create a welcoming space for the Healdsburg community, offering thoughtful service, warm hospitality, and simple, high-quality dishes at an excellent value.
 We are committed to supporting local producers by sourcing nearly 100% of our ingredients from Sonoma County farms, ranches, and fishers.
 Our cooking style will be minimalist and straightforward, allowing our exceptional local artisans to shine.